| ↑↑ Home | ↑ Net & Web |

 <input type="hidden" name="key" value="value">

 You can set these parameters with a hidden input tag.
-Note that Google's num parameter differs from the others in that a longer list of results per page is not just the concatenation of pages containing fewer results, but often contains some other results too.
+Note that Google's num parameter differs from the others in that a longer list of results per page is not just the concatenation of pages containing fewer results, but often contains additional results.
+DuckDuckGo and Startpage do not allow direct access to the n-th result page, be it as a side effect of their security-consciousness or intentionally.
+Startpage allows generating an obfuscated additional parameter to its search submission that contains user preferences, among others the number of results per page, which could also be added to a submission form.

 In addition, Google allows two parameters that modify the submitted query.